caiosabadin/notes/sass/tutorial.md

 ## Mixins ##

-Mixins are another great way to practice the DRY methodology.
-They differ from the extend in that they don't join all the extended selectors at the beginning of the resulting CSS file, but rather replace its call by the supposed code.
-So, let the preprocessor work on the following code:
+Mixings enable reuse of style definitions.

+They resemble variables to some extent.
+The most significant difference is that whilst variables carry values, mixins carry styles excerpts.

+They are declared with the ``@mixin`` directive.
+After their declaration, they are later called employing the ``@include`` directive.

+After the processing, these directives are swopped for the properties contained within the mixin they are including.

+So, let the preprocessor work on the following SCSS:

 ```scss
 @charset 'utf-8';

 $radius: 25%;
 @mixin round-border {
     -webkit-border-radius: $radius;